invertedv/describe/README.md

 - -t \<db.table\>.
 Table name.

 #### Outputs
 - -i \<image type\>.
 Image types.
-One or more of: png,jpeg,html,pdf.webp,svg,eps,emf.
+One or more of: png, jpeg, html, pdf, webp, svg, eps, emf.
 If none is specified, the plot(s) are sent to the browser.
 - -d - Directory.
 Directory for output images.
+Defaults to the working directory.
 - -b \<browser\>.
 Browser for images.
 If omitted, the system default is used.
-- -show - If included, the plot is sent to the browser.
+- -show - If included, the plot is (also) sent to the browser. -show is assumed if -d and -i are omitted.

-Images are placed in subdirectories of -d accroding to image type.
+ Images are placed in subdirectories of -d according to image type.
 For example, if you have

     -i png,html

 then two subdirectories are created - png and html - for images of the corresponding type.

-Filenames are the name of the field.
+Image filenames are the name of the field.

 #### Missing Values.
 By default, the results exclude values that indicate the data is missing.
 Use -miss to disable this feature.